Suzuki Cultus: Maruti 1000

 The Maruti 1000, made by Maruti Udyog is a sedan-type car produced in India between October 1990 and 2000.
 The car is a rebadged Suzuki Cultus/Swift and was introduced in October 1990 (although Maruti had been showing the car since 1989).
-With a large waiting list for all Maruti cars, a computerised lottery was used to decide who got a chance to buy a Maruti 1000.
+With a large waiting list for all Maruti cars, a computerized lottery was used to decide who got a chance to buy a Maruti 1000.
 This was remarkable as the car was considered a luxury vehicle at the time, hard to conceive of from today's viewpoint – but in 1990, when it was released, its purchase price was high enough that it was out of reach for more than 99.5% of India's population.
 It sold at Rs.
 381,000.
 A period commentator even accused the 1000 of being a project "by the elite for the elite.

 The car came with a 970 cc engine whose output was just 46 hp and proved underpowered for a car that weighed 825 kg.
 This outdated engine was also installed by Suzuki in the Cultus/Swift range for a few other developing markets.
 A 1.0 GLX version, fully equipped with air conditioning, "deluxe carpets," and leather interior, was also available to those able to pay for the car in foreign exchange.